 Coromandel was one of the first places in New Zealand to discover a rich history of golds, causing prospects to migrate to the area in search of fortune.
 Gold helped develop the early economy on The Coromandel by attracting people, investment, shipping, and resources.

 Hokitika is one of the best spots to look for gold.
-There are a handful of areas remaining in Hokitika set aside for recreational gold fossicking.
+There are a handful of areas set aside for recreational gold fossicking near Hokitika.
 Some have a picnic, barbecue, and camping facilities, and most are easy to access.
-Alluvial gold is present in all these areas, although the concentrations are low.
+Alluvial gold is present in all these areas, although the concentrations can sometimes be low.
+Follow this link to find out where these areas are.

 The community in Hokitika is also rich in artisans and cultural heritage, making them one of the best spots not just for gold panners but also for travelers worldwide.